iamFIREcracker/ap/README.md

     person user-01 90
     person user-02 50
-    person user-03 50 act-01

-Activities entries are prefixed with the 'person' keyword, and they specify:
+Person entries are prefixed with the 'person' keyword, and they specify:

 - the person name
 - their allocation to _this_ project, with the idea being that the smaller their allocation, the longer it's going to take for them to complete a given activity

-- an optional list of activities that the user is already working on
+### Claims

+    claim user-03 act-01

+Claim entries are prefixed with the 'claim' keyword, and they specify:

+- the person who has claimed..
+- the activity that was calimed

 ### Out of office